Key takeaways:

 Lower levels of vitamin C consumption are also associated with an increased risk of several major diseases, including cardiovascular disease, gout, and stomach cancer.

-- Reduced risk of stomach cancer is linked to higher vitamin C intake.[ref]
+A higher vitamin C intake decreases the risk of stomach cancer.[ref]
 Stomach cancer is now the third leading cause of cancer deaths worldwide.[ref]
 The link between vitamin C and gastric cancer may be due to the influence of vitamin C on gastric mucosa and on h. pylori replication.
 H. pylori are the bacteria that can cause gastric cancer and ulcers.[ref]

-- Vitamin C is important for glucose and lactate metabolism in the brain.
-This plays an essential role for vitamin C in neurodegenerative disorders and cognition.[ref][ref][ref]
+Vitamin C is important for glucose and lactate metabolism in the brain.
+This plays an essential role for vitamin C in neurodegenerative disorders and cognition in aging.[ref][ref][ref]
+For people with APOE4 (Alzheimer’s risk allele), genetic variants that cause decreased vitamin C absorption are associated with a 2-fold increase in the risk of cognitive decline.[ref]

 What do your genes have to do with your vitamin C levels?

-I mentioned above that there are specific transporters for vitamin C (SLC23A1, SLC23A2 genes).
-The amount of vitamin C that you absorb from food varies according to these genes.
+The amount of vitamin C that you absorb from food varies for people with genetic variants in the transporters for vitamin C (SLC23A1, SLC23A2 genes).
 For example, when you and your friend eat an orange, your friend may absorb twice as much vitamin C as you do.

 SLC23A1 and SLC23A2 are the genes that code for the two vitamin C transporters.
-Variants in these genes are linked to altered risk of gastric cancer, cardiovascular disease, and more.
+Variants in these genes are linked to altered risk of gastric cancer, cardiovascular disease, dementia, and more.
 The highest variation in these vitamin C transporters is found in African populations.
-This may be because there has traditionally been an abundance of vitamin C-containing foods in the region, and thus the genetic variants didn’t matter as much to people living there.[ref]
+This may be because there has traditionally been an abundance of vitamin C-containing foods in the region, and thus the genetic variants didn’t have as much of a negative effect in these areas of abundance.[ref]

 What can boosting your vitamin C do for you?

-Vitamin C is really well studied — with a range of different results.
+Vitamin C has been studied for every disease under the sun – with a wide range of results.
+Here are a few highlights:

 A meta-analysis of studies using IV vitamin C in ICU patients found that it decreased the length of stay in the ICU by about 8%.
 Additionally, vitamin C reduces the length of time on a mechanical ventilator by 17%.
 The researchers commented that even though the 8% decrease in ICU time isn’t huge, the cost of vitamin C is dirt cheap and thus very cost-effective here.[ref]